How to Fix Uneven Skin Tone on Face

 Spoiler alert: there’s no such thing as a perfectly even skin tone.
 Try as you might, your rosy cheeks, red-tipped nose, hollowed eyes and shaded hairline will forever stand in the way of one universal hue – and that’s a good thing!

 A little color adds shape and dimension to your complexion, whether it’s achieved naturally or through the use of everyday cosmetics.
 However, the trouble begins when your uneven skin tone begins presenting itself in blotchy patches or dark spots known as “hyperpigmentation”.
 Although perfectly even skin simply doesn’t exist, there are ways for you to manage uneven tones to create a more balanced, harmonious complexion.
-If you suffer from hyperpigmentation or a severely uneven complexion, read through the following strategies to correct and manage your discolored areas and find your way back to healthier skin.
+If you suffer from hyperpigmentation or a severely uneven complexion, you can try corrective pigmentation skincare products and read through the following strategies to correct and manage your discolored areas to find your way back to healthier skin.

 What is hyperpigmentation?

 Let’s break it down: “hyper” means above, and “pigment” means color; together, they refer to the overproduction of melanin.
 Melanin (produced by melanocytes) is the pigment responsible for the color of human skin, hair, and eyes.